 If you're searching for empty leg flights, bear in mind that they may also be referred to as deadheads or dead legs or repositioning flights.

-In the final analysis, it's true that flying via empty leg charter means needing to be a bit more flexible and creative than is necessary when chartering your own flight or taking advantages of the other options for private air travel.
+In the final analysis, it's true that flying on empty legs means you need to be more flexible and creative than when chartering your own flight or when taking advantages of the other options for private air travel.
 However, if you enjoy saving money and like the thought of leaving a smaller carbon footprint – after all, why burn the extra fuel to charter your own flight when another one is already available? – empty leg charters may well be perfect for your needs.